Simplifying the Type $A$ Argyres-Douglas Landscape: Argyres--Douglas theories of type A

 \subsubsection{3d mirrors of \texorpdfstring{$\ADAN{p}{b}{N}{[1^N]}$}{Dpb(slN,Y)} theories}

 We first recall the Lagrangian unitary quivers that are mirror dual to the IR limit of the circle compactification of Argyres--Douglas theories $\ADAN{p}{b}{N}{[1^N]}$.
 We present the results of \cite{Xie:2021ewm} for the general $b$ case as well as the specialisation to the type I case $b=N$ (previously studied in \cite{Giacomelli:2020ryy}) as a simple algorithm to construct the 3d mirrors.\footnote{See also \cite{Beratto:2020wmn,Kang:2022zsl} for alternative 3d mirrors of some of the Argyres--Douglas theories discussed here that can also be realised in class $\mathcal{S}$ without irregular singularities \cite{Beem:2020pry}.
 The 3d mirrors of Argyres--Douglas theories of different types and with twisted punctures have been discussed instead in \cite{Carta:2021whq,Xie:2021ewm,Carta:2021dyx,Carta:2022spy,Carta:2022fxc}.} We split our discussion into two cases: $p\geqslant N$ and $p<N$.
 We restrict throughout to the case of maximal regular puncture $[Y]=[1^N]$.
-Reduced punctures can be obtained from the case $[Y]=[1^N]$ via the method of the inverted quiver subtraction \cite{Cabrera:2018ann,Bourget:2019aer,Bourget:2021siw}, to which we will return later.
+Reduced punctures can be obtained from the case $[Y]=[1^N]$ via the methods quiver subtraction and the ``decay and fission algorithm" \cite{Bourget:2023dkj,Bourget:2024mgn,Bourget:2021siw}, to which we will return later.

 The 3d mirrors of the above Argyres--Douglas theory with $p\geqslant N$ can be constructed as follows: \begin{enumerate} \item Start with a complete graph with $m$ vertices and place a $\mathfrak{u}(1)$ gauge node at each vertex.
 Each edge is assigned multiplicity $nk$, where we recall that $n=\tfrac{b}{m}$ and $k=q-n=\tfrac{p-b}{m}$. \item Construct the Tail A (each node is a unitary gauge algebra of the specified rank)